 Casinos in Macau center: Wynn, MGM, Grand Lisboa

-2. Make use of free casino shuttles
+2. Make use of free casino shuttles to travel around Macao

-During our day-tour, we took Venetian and Galaxy’s shuttle buses.
-To get to Senado Square, you can avail of the free shuttle bus to San Man Lo from Galaxy Macau then walk towards Senado Square.
+During our day tour, we took Venetian and Galaxy’s shuttle buses.
+To get to Senado Square, you can avail of the free shuttle bus to San Man Lo from Galaxy Macau and then walk towards Senado Square.

-3. Visit the Historic Centre of Macau
+4. Visit the Historic Centre of Macau

 The Historic Centre of Macau, inscribed as a World Heritage Site on July 15, 2005, is where you can find 25 monuments of historical and architectural importance.
 These attest to the unique interweaving of Portuguese and Chinese culture.